CiscoSE/AddMerakiMXL3FirewallRuleToNetworks/README.md

 python3 AddRulesToMXL3Firewall.py

-You will be prompted for confirmation before proceeding with the operation.
+You will be prompted for confirmation before proceeding with the overall operation.
+You will also be prompted on a per Network basis if you wish to proceed with adding the rules

-If you wish to test the script with just one Network before running it for all, just look for the line with the following comment and uncomment the line below it:
+If you wish to remove this last confirmation so the script can run for all Networks without interruption, look for the comment below in the **AddRulesToMXL3Firewall.py** file and comment the line below it by adding # as the first character of the line

-_"#Uncomment line below if you wish to provide confirmation for each Network"_
+_"#Comment line below if you wish to skip confirmation for each Network"_